Curriculum Vitæ

 Teaching Experience

-- In academic year 2007/8 I was a “commendee” in the Warwick Awards for Teaching Excellence (WATE) after reaching the final shortlist of 10.
+- In the academic year 2007/8 I was a “commendee” in the Warwick Awards for Teaching Excellence (WATE) after reaching the final shortlist of 10.

 - For two years (99/00, 00/01) I taught the first year course “3D Geometry and Motion II”, a core 15 lecture course for the first year mathematicians (220 students) essentially covering the various extensions of integration of single variables to higher dimensions.